couchbaselabs/BLIP-Cocoa/Docs/BLIP Protocol.md

 ### 1.2.
 Error Replies

 A reply can indicate an error, at either the BLIP level (i.e. couldn't deliver the request to the recipient application) or the application level.
-In an error reply, the message properties provide information about the error:
+In an error reply, the message properties provide structured information about the error:

 * The "Error-Code" property's value is a decimal integer expressed in ASCII, in the range of a signed 32-bit integer.
 * The "Error-Domain" property's value is a string denoting a domain in which the error code should be interpreted.
 If missing, its default value is "BLIP".
 * Other properties may provide additional data about the error; applications can define their own schema for this.
+* The message body, if non-empty, contains an error message in UTF-8 format.

 The "BLIP" error domain uses the HTTP status codes, insofar as they make sense, as its error codes.
 The ones used thus far are: